odoo/odoo/doc/howtos/website.rst

 .. note::

-    :ref:`Data files <reference/data>` (XML or CSV) have to be added to the module manifest, Python files (models or controllers) don't but have to be imported from ``__init__.py`` (directly or indirectly)
+    :ref:`Data files <reference/data>` (XML or CSV) must be added to the module manifest, Python files (models or controllers) don't but have to be imported from ``__init__.py`` (directly or indirectly)

 .. warning::

-    the administrator user bypasses access control, he has access to all models even if not given access
+    the administrator user bypasses access control, they have access to all models even if not given access

 Demonstration data